Spotted Lanternfly Quarantine and Reporting Information

 If you can’t take a specimen or photograph, call New Jersey Spotted Lanternfly Hotline at 1-833-223-2840 (1-833-BAD-BUG0) and leave a message detailing your sighting and contact information.

-- Take pictures of the insect, egg masses, and/or infestation signs (include something for scale such as a coin or ruler) and email to email@example.com or fill out a reporting form.
+- Take pictures of the insect, egg masses, and/or infestation signs (include something for scale such as a coin or ruler).
+If possible, collect specimens and store them in a vial of alcohol or hand sanitizer, or place in a freezer to have on hand when someone responds to your report.

 - Note the location (address, intersecting roads, landmarks, or GPS coordinates).